 Geochemical data

-Geochemical climate proxy data were extracted from a latest Paleocene and early Eocene compilation (Hollis et al., 2019).
-This compilation provides data on four different geochemical proxies for reconstructing seawater temperature: δ18O, Δ47, Mg/Ca and TEX86.
-For our analyses, this dataset was restricted to the EECO (defined as 53.8–49.1 Ma) and samples from the continental shelf.
+Geochemical climatic proxy data were extracted from a latest Paleocene and early Eocene compilation (Hollis et al., 2019).
+This compilation provides sea surface temperature data on four different geochemical proxies for reconstructing seawater temperature: δ18O, Δ47, Mg/Ca and TEX86.
+For our analyses, this dataset was restricted to the EECO (defined as 53.8–49.1 Ma) and samples originating from near the ocean surface or mixed layer.
+Consequently, samples labelled as “thermocline” or “sub-thermocline” were excluded.
 Recrystallised δ18O samples were also excluded as secondary diagenetic calcite precipitated after deposition can bias isotope measurements and offset temperature values (Schrag, 1999).
 This filtering resulted in most δ18O samples being excluded from the dataset (retaining 8 out of 152).
-After data filtering, 308 geochemical proxy samples from 23 locations remained.
+After data filtering, 308 geochemical proxy samples from 23 locations remained (Fig. 1).
 For a detailed description of each proxy see Hollis et al. (2019).

 Ecological data

 Coral reefs.
 Today, shallow warm-water coral reefs are limited to tropical and subtropical latitudes (~34° N–32° S), with minimum sea surface temperature tolerances (~18°C) being the primary constraint on this distribution (Johannes et al., 1983; Kleypas et al., 1999; Yamano et al., 2001).
 As coral reefs reside at the upper thermal limit of the oceans today, their maximum sea surface temperature tolerance is less well-constrained, with some studies suggesting up to 35.6°C in the geological past (Jones et al., 2022).
 Nevertheless, coral reefs have frequently been recognised as tracers of past (sub-)tropical conditions (Ziegler et al., 1984; Kiessling, 2001).
 During the Eocene, coral communities and reefs expanded across tropical and temperate latitudes, with communities found up to palaeolatitudes of 43 ° N (Zamagni et al., 2012).
 Using a compilation of Paleocene–early Eocene coral reefs and community localities (Zamagni et al., 2012), we generated quantitative sea surface temperature estimates for the ECCO.
 To do so, we extracted localities from the compilation that are inferred to be Ilerdian (early Eocene) coral reefs, and that could be confidently assigned to the EECO.
 We excluded coral knobs and coral-bearing mounds which might have broader climatic limits than warm-water coral reef ecosystems.
 This filtering resulted in four unique coral reef localities remaining for the EECO, all of which conform to the modern latitudinal range of coral reefs (<34° N).
 Subsequently, we used statistically derived temperature limits (minimum = 21°C, average = 27.6°C, maximum = 29.5°C) from the published literature (Kleypas et al., 1999) to define a normal probability distribution of potential temperature values for coral reef localities.
-This normal probability distribution was defined with a mean of 27.6 and a standard deviation of 2.125, placing 97.5% of the probability density above the minimum.
+This normal probability distribution was defined with a mean of 27.6°C and a standard deviation of 2.125°C, which places the minimum (21°C) at the lower end of the 95% highest density interval of that distribution.
 As the distribution of modern corals is skewed towards warmer temperatures, this approach results in 16.5% of the probability being placed on temperatures > 29.5°C, allowing for the possibility that Eocene coral reefs were adapted to warmer conditions than present-day coral reefs.